Zelle Security Tips

 Zelle® Security Tips

 Zelle® should only be used to send money to, or receive money from people you trust.
 If you are unsure of a recipient's email address or U.S. mobile number, you should contact the recipient to confirm their information before using Zelle to send them money.
-Neither Zelle nor United Bank offer a protection program for any authorized payments made with Zelle.
-With these parameters, it’s safest to only use Zelle with confirmed friends, family, co-workers and members of your community that you trust.
+Neither United Bank nor Zelle® offers purchase protection for payments made with Zelle;® for example, if you do not receive the item you paid for, or the item is not as described or as you expected.
+With these parameters, it’s safest to only use Zelle with confirmed friends, family, co-workers, and members of your community that you trust.

-If your phone has been lost or stolen, or if you notice suspicious activity on your phone, please immediately contact our Customer Service Center at 1.800.327.9862.
-In order to protect your accounts, we can subsequently disable Zelle on your mobile banking profile and temporarily remove access to your mobile and online banking features.
+If your phone has been lost or stolen, or if you notice suspicious activity on your phone, please immediately contact Customer Care at 1.800.327.9862.
+In order to protect your accounts, we can subsequently disable Zelle® on your mobile banking profile and temporarily remove access to your mobile and online banking features.
 You have the ability to temporarily or permanently disable your account at any time by calling us at 1.800.327.9862.

 Only specific cell phone carriers use SIM Cards, but if you use a SIM Card with your mobile device, we strongly suggest that you contact your cell phone carrier and make sure your personal information is accurate and secure.
 There have been reports across the telecommunications industry that fraudsters have found vulnerabilities with how companies verify information when replacing a customer’s SIM Card.
 Most cell phone carriers allow their customers to add additional security to protect their account, like using an account PIN.